 Chamomile tea

 Let’s start with the obvious – chamomile tea.
-Ask anyone for a sleepy tea recommendation and you know chamomile tea will come up as the best tea for sleep.
+Ask anyone for a sleepy tea recommendation and you know chamomile tea will come up.
+A lot.

 And there’s good reason for it, too.
-The actual ingredient of chamomile has been linked with sleep aid since the dawn of the tea-drinking-caveman (cave gentleman?), mostly because the flower has proven anxiety and stress relieving properties, which are huge components of contemporary insomnia.
+The actual ingredient of chamomile has been linked with sleep aid since the dawn of the tea-drinking-caveman (cave gentleman?).
+This is mostly because the flower has proven anxiety and stress relieving properties, which are huge components of contemporary insomnia.

-The reason chamomile tea has retained such a popularity is arguably due to its lack of other side-effects, or heavy sedation that comes with some other natural remedies.
+The reason chamomile tea has retained such popularity is due to its lack of other side-effects.
+For example, the heavy sedation that comes with some other natural remedies.

 It’s relaxing, yummy and gentle – making it the perfect cup of sleeping tea.